RealDaniG/AEGIS/AEGIS.wiki/Web-UI.md

 ### Common Issues

 1. **Connection Refused**: Ensure the AEGIS system is running and all components have initialized
-2. **Port Conflicts**: Check if ports 8005/8006 are already in use by other applications
+2. **Port Conflicts**: Check if port 457 is already in use by other applications
 3. **API Not Responding**: Verify that the Unified API Server is running in the system logs

 ### Checking System Status
-1. Look for "Unified API Server thread started on 0.0.0.0:8005" in the startup logs
+1. Look for "Unified API Server thread started on 0.0.0.0:457" in the startup logs
-2. Verify ports are listening: `netstat -an | findstr "8005\|8006"`
+2. Verify ports are listening: `netstat -an | findstr "457"`
-3. Test health endpoint: `curl http://localhost:8003/health`
+3. Test health endpoint: `curl http://localhost:457/api/health`

 ## Security Considerations